System Design Space

 Читать обзор

-• Stateless workers — auto-scale by queue depth
+• Stateless workers that autoscale with queue depth

 • Use connection pooling

-Broadcast Notifications: For mass mailing (millions of users), use FCM Topics or fan-out via Kafka with batch processing.
+Broadcast notifications: for large broadcasts to millions of users, use FCM Topics or expand the send through Kafka with batch processing.

 Observability